luciancic/condrea.dev/README.md

 # condrea.dev

-My personal site.
+My professional site.
 For now I'm using it as a landing page for my dev clients.

 ## Dev setup